Johnson allies Jacob Rees-Mogg and Nadine Dorries criticised for attacks on MPs

 “I hope this reassures the House how seriously the government takes these matters of privilege," she told MPs.

+The committee said MPs should consider whether their actions could be considered contempt of Parliament and what further action to take.

+Staunch backers of Mr Johnson attacked the Conservative-majority committee, which has a Labour MP as its chair, over its findings that the ex-prime minister had misled MPs over partygate.
+They dubbed it a "kangaroo court" and claimed Mr Johnson had fallen victim to a "witch hunt".

-Tory MP Michael Farbricant was also named in the document.
-The Committee referenced his tweet from June 9 in which he cast doubt on the effectiveness of the probe.
+The committee referenced Mr Fabricant's Tweet from June 9 in which he cast doubt on the effectiveness of the probe.

 “Serious questions will need to be asked about the manner in which the investigation was conducted," Mr Fabricant wrote on Twitter.
 "These were no jurists as was apparent by the tone of the examination.
 The question of calibre, malice and prejudice will need to be answered now or by historians.”